Angus & Julia Stone: 2009–2010: Down the Way and "Big Jet Plane"

 Angus & Julia Stone spent most of 2009 writing, recording and self-producing their second studio album, Down the Way.
 The album was mixed by Kieran Kelly (Midnight Youth) at The Buddy Project in Astoria, New York.
-On 18 November 2009, the brother and sister appeared on Triple J's Dools show with Scott Dooley and premiered their single, "And the Boys".
+On 18 November 2009, the brother and sister appeared on Triple J's Dools show with Scott Dooley and premiered their single "And the Boys".
 They announce their second album, Down the Way, was due in March 2010 and coincided with an Australian tour.
 After six months apart (Angus back in Australia, Julia in New York), they recorded the album in studios in Sawmills Cornwall England, Brooklyn in New York and with Govinda Doyle in Coolangatta, Queensland.
 Angus described the album: "All the songs were written so far [apart] that the styles and moods are really different".
 It debuted at No. 1 on the ARIA Albums Chart.
 The lead single, "And the Boys", became the group's second entry into the ARIA Singles Chart top 50.

-During April 2010 the duo toured the UK to sold-out venues, Katy Ratican of Contactmusic.com caught their performance at the Ruby Lounge in Manchester, "a set led primarily by Julia, she had the greater presence of the duo throughout.
-With Angus appearing the most shy of the two, it was left to Julia to engage the audience with chat and it wasn't until later in the set that Angus' seemingly gentle nature was fully accepted".
-Alexander Gunz described their gig in Berlin "[they] look exactly as they do in the press photos: a slightly pot-smoking Neo-Hippie couple.
+During April 2010, the duo toured the UK to sold-out venues.
+Katy Ratican of Contactmusic.com caught their performance at the Ruby Lounge in Manchester: "a set led primarily by Julia, she had the greater presence of the duo throughout.
+With Angus appearing the [more] shy of the two, it was left to Julia to engage the audience with chat and it wasn't until later in the set that Angus' seemingly gentle nature was fully accepted".
+Alexander Gunz described their gig in Berlin: "[they] look exactly as they do in the press photos: a slightly pot-smoking Neo-Hippie couple.
 He with artfully excellent and fluffy hair under his hat, her with Edding-painted roses on her guitar and a long blue dress, which while dancing she lifts slightly with her fingertips".
-The following month, the Big Jet Plane EP was released which included Julia singing a cover version of "You're the One That I Want" from Grease.
-In Australia, "Big Jet Plane", their highest charting single, peaked at No. 21.
+The following month, the Big Jet Plane EP was released, which included Julia singing a cover version of "You're the One That I Want" from Grease.
+In Australia, "Big Jet Plane", their highest-charting single, peaked at No. 21.
 It appeared at No. 20 on the New Zealand Singles Chart, No. 23 in Belgium and top 40 on the French Singles Chart.